19 Hidden Gems in Cape Town to Discover (from Beaches to Sushi)

 My friends took me for a drive along Chapman’s Peak road one Easter, and I couldn’t believe I hadn’t driven along this road before.
 It’s absolutely stunning!

+Chapman’s Peak Drive winds along the side of Chapman’s Peak mountain, so you get gorgeous views of the red cliffs and the Atlantic Ocean.
 It begins in Hout Bay Harbour, which is also absolutely gorgeous, and ends in Noordhoek, where you’ll find another of the best hidden gems in Cape Town!

-There is a toll fee of R57 per car, and it’s best to pay in cash.
+There is a toll fee of R61 per car, and it’s best to pay in cash.
 If you plan to drive back this way, keep your receipt or you’ll have to pay again.
 And make sure to check the road is open before you go!

 3. Aegir Project, Noordhoek